JustToThePoint English Website Version

 A key question arises: is every analytic function (a function f is analytic at a point a if it is differentiable at a and in a small disk around a) equal to a power series or representable as a power series within its domain?

 The big question is: Is every analytic function equal to some power series locally?, i.e. in some B(a; r) for r > 0 where a is a point of analyticity for f.
-The answer is yes, and Taylor’s Theorem is the theorem that proves it.
+The answer is locally, yes (Taylor’s Theorem).

 Not all analytic functions can be represented by a single power series over their entire domain.
 However, every analytic function can be approximated by a power series in a small neighborhood around each point of analyticity.